Mental health in association football: Notable cases

 In October 2018, Michael Carrick announced that he had suffered from depression for 2 years following the defeat in the 2009 UEFA Champions League Final.
 Later that month Christian Nadé revealed that he had tried to commit suicide in 2014 following struggles with depression.

 In June 2019, former player Emmanuel Eboué spoke about his ongoing struggles with mental health.
 In August 2019 Martin Ling discussed his mental health problems.

 Billy Kee has spoken publicly about his struggles with anxiety and depression, which led him to considering giving up football.
-In September 2019 it was revealed that Kee was seeking treatment for depression, anxiety, and bulimia.
+In September 2019 it was revealed that Kee was seeking treatment for depression, anxiety and bulimia.
 During that same month, the English Football League announced a scheme in conjunction with mental health charity Mind called 'Get Set to Go'.
 This included a series of street art pieces to raise awareness about mental health.
 Later that month, Motherwell manager Stephen Robinson said clubs had a duty of care in relation to players' mental well-being if they were injured.
 Kee announced his retirement from professional football on 29 January 2020 due to mental health.

-In October 2019, Francesco Acerbi revealed that during his time with Milan he had suffered from depression following the death of his father, and fell into alcoholism as a result of the loss and his personal struggles.
+In October 2019, Francesco Acerbi revealed that during his time with Milan he had suffered from depression following the death of his father and fell into alcoholism as a result of the loss and his personal struggles.

-In November 2019 Prince William met with West Bromwich Albion players to discuss the importance of mental health.
+In November 2019, initiatives to promote mental health in football included Prince William meeting with West Bromwich Albion players to discuss the topic.

-In December 2019 ex-professional Rhodri Jones spoke out about the pressures that young players face.
+In December 2019, ex-professional Rhodri Jones spoke out about the pressures that young players face.

 The kick-offs for all third-round FA Cup matches over the weekend of 4 and 5 January 2020 were delayed by 60 seconds to promote a film narrated by Prince William about mental health.
 That same weekend ex-player Paul Merson spoke about his struggles with mental health.
-Later that month former player Brian Lenihan revealed that he retired from professional football at the age of 23 mental health issues.
+Later that month former player Brian Lenihan revealed that he retired from professional football aged 23 because of mental health issues.

 For the 2020–21 season, Newport County appointed Kevin Ellison as their 'mental health ambassador'.
 In June 2018 he has publicly talked about his struggles with depression, giving advice to fellow professionals.

+In October 2020, former Manchester City academy player Jeremy Wisten committed suicide by hanging in his home in Baguley.
+He had been released the year before by the club, and had struggled to find a new club while recovering from a knee injury.
+His death led to Manchester City changing how they went about releasing young players, including introducing player exit surveys and creating a 'parent portal' to improve communication between the club, players, and their families.